oslokommune/okctl/userdocs/src/getting-started/run-virtual-environment.md

 which will
 * run a subshell with the environment variables from `okctl show credentials` already set.
+* Set the OKCTL_CLUSTER_DECLARATION environment variable.
+This allows you to omit the `--cluster-declaration` flag when running context dependent operations like `apply application`
 * set a command prompt like this (example):

 ```bash